Surendra-Bhattarai/wd_leuco_nano_seismology/test_suite_1M_pre_ms_to_wd/README.rst

 1M_pre_ms_to_wd
 ***************

 This test case checks the evolution of a 1 Msun, Z=0.02 metallicity from the pre-main sequence to a white dwarf.
+This is from version r24.08.1

 This test case has six parts.
 Click to see a larger view of a plot.